Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Option 1: Vaduz to Milan by FlixBus

 This is the route we took.
 It’s direct, takes 4-5 hours and must be one of the most spectacular FlixBus routes in Europe – and I’ve taken a few!
-You’ll pass through eastern Switzerland, over the Alps, past the Italian Lakes before crossing into Italy, It’s a relaxed way to travel, with none of the stop–start feel of multiple train changes,
+You’ll pass through eastern Switzerland, over the Alps, past the Italian Lakes, before crossing into Italy.
+It’s a relaxed way to travel, with none of the stop–start feel of multiple train changes.

-- Buying Tickets: Tickets should be booked in advance via Flixbus, Prices for this route start from around €20, but can go up as the places fill up.
+- Buying Tickets: Tickets should be booked in advance via Flixbus.
+Prices for this route start at around €20 but can rise as places fill up.

-- Bus Journey: There’s just the one service a day leaving in the afternoon and arriving in Milan 4-5 hours later.
+- Bus Journey: There’s just the one service a day, leaving in the afternoon and arriving in Milan 4-5 hours later.

 And if you have time to stop en route, Lugano is your gateway to the Italian Lakes.
-Yes there’s a lot of value in this trip!
+Yes, there’s a lot of value in this trip!

-Rheinpark Stadium – View from FlixBus Stop View from FlixBus – Passing Lugano
+Rheinpark Stadium – View from FlixBus Stop

 Option 2: Via the Bernina Express

 If you’re travelling over the Alps, I can’t not mention the alternative: the Bernina Express.
 It’s a UNESCO World Heritage railway and a favourite with rail fans and lovers of all things Swiss.
 The route climbs higher and further east into the Alps, with genuinely spectacular scenery – but it comes at a price.
-Between pass options, seat reservations, multiple changes, and the cost, it’s not the simplest route to piece together and it’s expensive.
+Between pass options, seat reservations, multiple changes, and the cost, it’s not the simplest route to piece together, and it’s expensive.
 Here’s the basics:

 |---|---|---|---|